Tarballwalf/tarballwalf.github.io/posts/markdown/mesaDrivers.md

 $ sudo ppa-purge ppa:oibaf/graphics-drivers
 ```

-Note: Updating the drivers will require steam to download and recompile the shader cache
+Note: Updating the drivers will require Steam to download and recompile the shader cache

 Sources: [itsfoss](https://itsfoss.com/install-mesa-ubuntu/)